 Naval Base Kitsap is located in Kitsap County and is composed of Naval Base Kitsap - Bangor and Naval Base Kitsap Bremerton and Naval Underseas Warfare Center, Keyport.
 Each base has its own specialties: Bangor works with the submarine communities and Bremerton with the Ship communities.
 Naval Base Kitsap Bremerton is also connected to Puget Sound Naval Shipyard which works with major ship and submarine overhauls.
 The two towns of Bremerton and Silverdale are dependent upon the Department of Defense for the highest commerce of the county.

-Additionally, centrally located between Bangor and Bremerton is Naval Hospital Bremerton, a fully accredited, community-based acute care and obstetrical hospital, and hosting a variety of specialty clinics.
+Additionally, centrally located between Bangor and Bremerton is Naval Hospital Bremerton, is a fully accredited facility containing an Urgent Care Clinic, Primary Care Clinics, and a variety of specialty clinics.

 Naval Base Kitsap-Bangor is located on the Kitsap Peninsula across the Puget Sound from Seattle.
 Travel from Seattle via Seattle-Bainbridge Island ferry (30 minute crossing time) or the Seattle-Bremerton ferry (60 minute crossing time) or drive around the Sound by going south from Seattle to Tacoma on Interstate 5.
 At Tacoma, take State Hwy 16 West to Gorst, then Hwy 3 North to Silverdale and Naval Base Kitsap-Bangor.
 From the Seattle-Tacoma (SEATAC) airport, the drive is approximately 1 1/2 hours (depending on traffic conditions).
 From the South of Tacoma, drive North on I-5, West to Highway 16 and drive North to Hwy 3 to Bremerton/Silverdale area.
 Follow signs for Main Gate entrance.
 For Keyport follow signs to Bangor Main Gate and then take exit to Keyport.
 For further assistance and answers to questions, call the Naval Base Kitsap-Bangor Fleet & Family Support Programs at 360-315-5028 or 360-396-4115.
 The automated base operator's phone number is 360-396-6111.